input-output-hk/cardano-diagnosis-program/README.md

 ## Working environments

-- [ ] Windows
+- [x] Windows
-- [ ] MacOS
+- [x] MacOS
-- [ ] Linux
+- [x] Linux

+It worked on all the machine that I have, but I do still want more testing on it..

 ## Issue

 - I'd have to admit, the analysis is not done in nice way (close to brute forcing the logs).
 This is causing performance issues.
-If there's anyone who has knowledge of haskell, please take a look at `Classifiers.hs`
+If there's anyone who has knowledge of haskell, please take a look at `Classifier.hs`

 ## Future plans